i18next/next-i18next/README.md

 - [To add a `lang` attribute to your top-level html DOM node, you must create a `_document.js` file.](https://github.com/isaachinman/next-i18next/issues/20#issuecomment-443461652)
 - [Localising `next/head` requires special consideration due to NextJs internals](https://github.com/isaachinman/next-i18next/issues/251#issuecomment-479421852).
 - [How to use multiple namespaces in the same component](https://github.com/isaachinman/next-i18next/issues/762#issuecomment-661348457)

+## Usage with TypeScript

+`next-i18next` is written in TypeScript and has full support for it.
+Refer to the usage guide [here](./TYPESCRIPT.md).

 ## Contributors